AdyGCode/SaaS-FED-Notes/SaaS-CAD-Notes/2026/Session-10/1-authentication/slides.md

 <!-- Presenter Notes:
 Introduce scope.

-This session is authentication only; authorisation comes next.
+- This session is authentication only.
+- Later session covers authorisation.
 -->